 Address the CWG-Stewardship dependencies.

-Provide the following powers that would be constituted in the Fundamental Bylaws and would also be legally enforceable:
+Provide the following powers and rights that would be constituted in the Fundamental Bylaws and would also be legally enforceable:

 The power to reject ICANN Budgets, IANA Budgets or Strategic/Operating Plans (CWG-Stewardship dependency).